-It’s commonly known that John Montagu, the fourth Earl of Sandwich created what is probably the most popular item ever to come out of a kitchen.
-However, he didn’t create the dish—he merely gave his name to it.
+It’s commonly thought that John Montagu, the fourth Earl of Sandwich created what is probably the most popular item ever to come out of a kitchen.
+In reality, however, he didn’t create the dish—he merely gave his name to it.

-The earl was at the gambling table one evening in 1762 when he expressed himself to be a trifle peckish.
-He did not want to rise from the table, at which he was an unusually skilled loser, so a lowly servant was dispatched to bring his master a slab of meat between two slices of bread.
+The earl was at the gambling table one evening in 1762 when he announced that he was a trifle peckish.
+He did not want to rise from the table (at which he was an unusually skilled loser), so a lowly servant was dispatched to bring his master a slab of meat between two slices of bread.
 As the aristocrat chomped on his snack, his gambling buddies noticed and thought, “What a capital idea.
 I’ll have the same as Sandwich.”
 And the name stuck.

 The Sandwich Name

 The anecdote of John Montagu at the gaming table might even be true, as a record of the event exists in print.
 No less an authority than Edward Gibbon, he of The History of the Decline and Fall of the Roman Empire fame, puts his stamp of approval on the story.

 In 1762, Gibbon wrote in his journal after a convivial evening at his gentlemen’s club, “That respectable body, of which I have the honour of being a member, affords every evening a sight truly English.
 Twenty or thirty, perhaps, of the first men in the kingdom, in point of fashion and fortune, supping at little tables covered with a napkin, in the middle of a coffee-room, upon a bit of cold meat, or a sandwich, and drinking a glass of punch.”